 A licensed Advanced Nurse Practitioner can provide more focused therapy that may include injections, orders for imaging, labs or other healthcare related needs.

 We provide specialty bodywork services for edema and lymphedema issues (Complete Decongestive Therapy), chronic pain issues (not including opioids), musculoskeletal problems and conditions, chronic health issues and surgical/procedural recovery.

 Our goal is to help improve function and range of motion in a balanced and whole-body way; all the while getting pain relief.
 Our patients are of all ages and health conditions.
 We do provide pregnancy bodywork.

 In general bodywork should not hurt, as pain is never the goal of treatment.
 However, some discomfort during the procedure can be normal, as the muscles and areas of concern are often stressed and sore to begin with.

-Unlike many forms of traditional massage, deep tissue or therapeutic massage may cause an initial increase in pain and discomfort.
-The pain should subside a day or two after your massage, and you should feel an improvement in your symptoms.
+Unlike many forms of traditional massage, therapeutic and medical bodywork may cause an initial increase in pain and discomfort.
+The pain should subside a day or two after your session, and you should feel an improvement in your symptoms.

 Don’t expect overnight relief of pain.
 Quite often the chronic pain and muscle damage has built up over time and it may take several sessions begin to heal.
 Though you will feel some immediate relief, expect to continue the therapy for a while before you decide if it’s helping you or not.

 If you prefer oil to lotion or vice versa, if you do not like scented oils and lotions, whether the room is too warm or too cold, etc. These minor yet important concerns should be voiced to ensure an open and pleasant experience.